camiloabbate/camiloabbate/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD Candidate in Economics at the University of California, Santa Barbara.
+Camilo Abbate is a PhD Candidate at the University of California, Santa Barbara.
+His research interests include Development, Public Economics, and the Economics of Education.
-My research interests are in the fields of Development Economics, Public Economics and Economics of Education.
+His recent work examines how intergovernmental transfers influence local government finances in Paraguay, as well as political outcomes and voter behavior.
+He holds an MA from Torcuato Di Tella University.
 {{< staticref "uploads/CV Enzo Camilo Abbate Granada.pdf" "newtab" >}} CV {{< /staticref >}}

 &nbsp; <!-- HTML non-breaking space -->